 There are a lot of factors that you need to pay attention to when it comes to having a ham radio antenna for yourself or setting up one for someone else.
 Although we cannot get into the details of every aspect that’s at play in a situation of a functional ham antenna network, here are a few things to always keep in mind:

 - Gain: Gain is also called power gain.
-Power gain is basically the primary performance statistic of an antenna.
+Power gain is the primary performance statistic of an antenna.
 It couples the directivity (where the antenna is directed to focus for better transmission and reception) along with the electrical efficiency.

 - Wind load: The wind load is more about aerodynamics than about transmission.
 You see, wind travels from high pressure to low pressure.
 The pressure difference is, in a layman’s term, wind load.
 We won’t go into technical details as that’s a scientific realm we’re not concerned with.
-Now, antennas of the modern day have a good deal of structural integrity but still, they need adjustments.
+Now, antennas of the modern-day have a good deal of structural integrity but still, they need adjustments.
 The antennas at work for more powerful transmissions (like base stations) are complex.
 With the growth in data transmission aims, there is a growth in the wind impact on the exterior of the antennas.

 - Mechanical integrity: This is somewhat connected to our last point, but not entirely.
-There’s a lot of stuff can go wrong, from a falling branch to a storm.
+There’s a lot of stuff that can go wrong, from a falling branch to a storm.
 Mechanical integrity is therefore extremely crucial.

 - Coverage range: This is simply how much range can your signal cover.
 Directional antennas can be used to focus the RF energy in a specific direction, thus increasing the coverage range.